-Handheld control green indicator light blinking.
+Handheld control indicator green liaht blinking.
 A green light blinking indicates an error condition or missing operation condition on the slide-out operated by this handheld control.
 Refer to SLIDE-OUT TROUBLESHOOTING at the end of this section if that situation occurs.